barneywill/bigdata_demo/Prerequisite/mysql.md

 ### 5.3 Optimization
 - Improving query performance: By creating an index on the column used in the WHERE clause, the database can quickly locate the relevant rows, resulting in much faster query execution.
+- Joins
   - Indexing for joins: If two tables are frequently joined on a specific column, creating an index on that column in both tables can reduce the time required to match rows.
+  - Choosing appropriate join techniques
+  - Avoid cartesian
 - Handling large datasets: Partitioning large tables and creating indexes on each partition can help distribute the workload and improve performance.
+- Query structure rewriting: break down complex queries
+- Explain: describe how SQL queries are being executed
+- Limiting and Pagination
+- Hint or update statistics: enable query optimizer to generate efficient execution plans